Ayush-0404/OS_CSE231/Unix System, Bash Script Programmes/Special Unix System/Readme.md

 # Special Unix System Shell Project

 In this project we implemented a custom shell in C with three specialized commands: `word`, `dir`, and `date`.
 The shell demonstrates process management, command parsing, and robust error handling.
+Some parts are self explanatory- uses standard method.

 ---